Mormonism and polygamy

 In 1890, when it became clear that Utah would not be admitted to the Union while polygamy was still practiced, church president Wilford Woodruff issued the 1890 Manifesto, officially banning the formation of new polygamous unions within the LDS Church.
 Although this manifesto did not dissolve existing polygamous marriages, relations with the United States markedly improved after 1890, such that Utah was admitted as a U.S. state in 1896.
 After the manifesto, some church members continued to enter into polygamous marriages, but these eventually stopped in 1904 when church president Joseph F. Smith disavowed polygamy before Congress and issued a "Second Manifesto", calling for all new polygamous marriages in the church to cease, and established excommunication as the consequence for those who disobeyed.
 Existing polygamous LDS couples continued to live together into the 1950s.

 Several small Mormon fundamentalist groups, seeking to continue the practice, split from the LDS Church, including the Apostolic United Brethren (AUB) and the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church).
 Meanwhile, the LDS Church continues its policy of excommunicating members found practicing polygamy, and today actively seeks to distance itself from fundamentalist groups that continue the practice.
 (Note: The LDS Church encourages journalists when referring to people or organizations that practice polygamy, to state that the LDS Church is not affiliated with them.
 The LDS Church repudiates polygamist groups and excommunicates their members if discovered.
 On its website, the church states that "the standard doctrine of the church is monogamy" and that polygamy was a temporary exception to the rule.)
 Adherents of various churches and groups from the larger Latter Day Saint movement continue to practice polygamy.

+Although the main branch of Mormonism, the Church of Jesus Christ of Latter Day Saints, prohibits any form of bigamy or legal marriage to more than one spouse, it still practices the sealing of multiple women to a single husband in its temple ceremonies.
+The Church of Jesus Christ of Latter Day Saints also teaches and maintains that both polygyny and polyandry exist in the afterlife, and that a woman can be sealed to more than one husband and that a man can be sealed to multiple women.